iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.5.3/report.md

 > Total waste, every other state uses an internet portal rather than wasting money on a useless app<br> :date: __2021-01-08 03:03:58__

 > Went to check in after visiting a store at 10.50am.
 Scanned went to download app....10 mins later still waiting to download app.
 Is there an online option.
 Edit: it took over 4 hours to download.
 Before suggesting my settings are at fault, I had no problem updating or downloading other apps, just this one<br> :date: __2021-01-04 21:25:00__

-> Three times tried to create an account, but it doesn't go beyond the registration page and the Privacy Notice.
-Must be a glitch in the app.
-Pls sort it out.<br> :date: __2020-12-26 00:29:29__

-> Doesn't work.
-Tried reinstalling twice and still returns error message about no registered business location at every shop I've tried.
-Worked for others but not me.
-Manual also doesn't work.<br> :date: __2020-12-24 03:21:51__

-> I was forced to get this app that collects information on you for the gov. F'ing Nanny State.<br> :date: __2020-12-24 00:53:00__